 you play Ponpoko, a hungry tanuki who loves his fruits and vegetables!
 So much so that he is willing to climb up ladders and jump over anything in his way to get to them!
 But watch out- feisty caterpillars run back and forth on various platforms to knock you down!
 And those caterpillars have been eating for fruit as well, for there are apple cores littered around the screen.
 Jump over those too- or you will fall down!
 Mystery pots are scattered between platforms as well. touch those, and you might get some bonus points, maybe some fruit- or a SNAKE!
 The snake will bite you so be careful!
 Finish the round in time, and get to the next level where more goodies and baddies await!

-This is the Caterpillar.
+These are Caterpillars.
 This is the main enemy you get to know quickly!
-He scurries back and forth on a platform, but can’t go up or down ladders.
-He can be jumped, but timing is crucial!
-There is also a red and white version in higher levels that moves much quicker so be on your toes!
+They scurry back and forth on a platform, but can’t go up or down ladders.
+They can be jumped, but timing is crucial!
+In higher levels is a red and white also blue and pink that moves much quicker so be on your toes!

 This guy is the snake.
 He hides in a few pots in each level. you won’t know until you touch the pot, releasing him.
 Eerie music will play just as you touch the pot- that’s you cue to back away!
 They move slow, so you will have have a few seconds to get out of his way.
 You cant’ jump over him so just sit on a ladder until he goes by!

 Apple cores are placed on the platforms.
 They kill on contact so don’t touch!
 Jumping over them is easy, until in later levels when they’re everywhere!
 Jumping over multiple apple cores is crucial later on.
 As you jump over one, take a small step back before jumping over the next!
 These are also called tacks in the flier, but I’ve always thought that they look like Atari joysticks!